S3 method for class 'nma'

 Used for calculating treatment-level NMA results, either when comparing MBNMA models to models that make no assumptions regarding dose-response , or to estimate split results for overlay.split.
 Results can also be compared between consistency (UME=FALSE) and inconsistency (UME=TRUE) models to test the validity of the consistency assumption at the treatment-level.

-# S3 method for nma
+# S3 method for class 'nma'

 plot(x, bydose = TRUE, scales = "free_x", ...)